Congressional Advocacy Day – April 21, 2021

-* Provide funding for multilateral and bilateral environmental accounts for FY2022, including $2 billion for the Green Climate Fund, focusing on aid to the most impacted countries and communities, in many cases burdened by historic colonization and ongoing inequities.
+*Provide funding for multilateral and bilateral environmental accounts for FY2022, including $2 billion for the Green Climate Fund, focusing on funding for the most impacted countries and communities, in many cases burdened by historic colonization and ongoing inequities.

 We ask that the U.S. fulfill its responsibility to those most impacted by climate change.
 In the United States these are disproportionately Black, Indigenous, and communities of color and economically marginalized communities.
 Globally it includes the countries and communities least responsible for climate change.